1234-Ariel-code/sociomap/sociomap-demo/README.md

 - subgroup SHAP aggregation,

 an optional **“SHAP mode”** can be enabled when `shap` is installed and data size is manageable.

 ---

-## License

-Choose a license consistent with your sharing goals.
-For journal artifacts and research software, **MIT License** is commonly used.

----